Fall Theme and Centers for Preschoolers

 • Pumpkin Patch: have them play catch using plastic pumpkins.

-• Play Fall Tag: a simple game that children love, they can use plastic or silk leaves branches to tag their friends instead of their hands.
+• Play Fall Tag: This is a simple game that children love.
+They can use plastic or silk leaves or branches to tag their friends instead of their hands.

 Block Center

-To bring the Fall theme to the block center you just have to add props like mini pumpkins and gourds, fake leaves in fall colors, mini scarecrows, smooth rocks, hay bails, farm vehicles, books about Fall, etc. Let them turn the Block Center into a pumpkin patch or anything they can come up with.
+To bring the Fall theme to the block center, add props like mini pumpkins and gourds, fake leaves in fall colors, mini scarecrows, smooth rocks, hay bails, farm vehicles, books about Fall, etc. Let them turn the Block Center into a pumpkin patch or anything they can come up with.
 The idea is for them to let their creativity run wild and have fun, for hours of learning while they play.

 Cooking

-This is an excellent activity to learn colors, shapes, measuring, and counting, as well as fine motor, and creativity skills development.
-You can use the opportunity to have your preschoolers prepare their own snacks.
+This activity is excellent for learning colors and shapes, measuring and counting, and developing fine motor skills and creativity skills.
+You can use the opportunity to have your preschoolers prepare their snacks.
 Some ideas are:

 Fall Tree Snack for Kids from Fantastic Fun and Learning